**This activity is not currently available on my Teachers Pay Teachers store as the timeline from National Geographic is not active at this time**

 The great thing about this is that you can amend the feed based on how many students you have in your classroom.
 If you have a smaller class, you can pick out the most important events.
 If it’s a larger class, there are plenty of moments to choose from.

 The students absolutely love this.
 It’s one of those “accidental learning experiences” as I like to call them.
-They are instantly engaged and then putting in a lot of effort to try to “top” their classmates, but it is all educationally sound.
+They are instantly engaged and then put in a lot of effort to try to “top” their classmates, but it is all educationally sound.
 It’s my favorite and one of theirs as well.